greenorbitspace/hub/userguide/content/en/docs/glossary/l/laser-altimeter.md

 ---
 title: Laser Altimeter
 ref: laser-altimeter
+weight: 1
+exported_at: '2025-06-16T15:03:22.013089+00:00'
-description: A laser altimeter is a device that uses laser light to measure the distance between the instrument and the Earth's surface or other objects.
-It provides precise elevation data and is commonly used in various applications, including topographic mapping, atmospheric studies, and spacecraft navigation.
+definition: A laser altimeter is an instrument that uses laser beams to measure the distance between the sensor and the surface of an object or terrain.
+It emits laser pulses and calculates the time it takes for the light to return after reflecting off the surface, allowing for precise elevation measurements.
-notion_page_id: 214d6625-c679-8097-9b6b-c15b01550d5a
-exported_at: '2025-06-16T14:23:15.255992+00:00'
 tags:
-- applications
+- Research
-- tools
+- Standards
-category:
+id: GL176
+categories:
 - Space & Technology
-id: GL176
 ---